Gaelleroy/iris-rwe-pipeline/docs/cohort_definition.md

 The active-comparator design (Drug A vs Drug B, rather than Drug A vs untreated) is deliberate.
-Comparing treated with untreated patients in EHR data confounds the treatment effect with whatever made a clinician decide to treat at all — usually disease severity and access to care.
+Comparing treated with untreated patients in EHR data confounds the treatment effect with whatever made a clinician decide to treat at all, usually disease severity and access to care.
 Comparing two drugs used for the same indication puts both arms on the same side of that decision.